Updated on April 14th, 2023

 Second, students can have their paychecks sent directly to their school.
 Usually, this approach is used to add credits to their account, allowing their earnings to be applied to cover tuition expenses, room and board costs, and school fees.

 How Does Work-Study Work?

 Work-study mainly functions like a traditional job.
 Students are expected to arrive at their designated workplace on time and in accordance with their work schedules.

 Additionally, they’re given tasks to handle, just like a traditional employee would.
-This allows students to gain real-world experience in a position that could potentially propel their careers forward.
+This allows students with financial need to gain real-world experience in a position that could potentially propel their careers forward.

 What Kind of Work-Study Jobs Are There?

 Predominately, work-study jobs take two forms.
-One of the main ones is assisting the college your student is attending.
+One of the main ones is assisting the college your student is attending with student debt.
 However, students can also find positions with the school, at a non-profit, or with a for-profit company.